interactive-data-language/vscode-idl/extension/docs/developer/dev-notes/2023/02-feb.md

    This change is also far-reaching as it required a new preference to track when we offer the "Don't Ask Again" item with our dialogs so that users can disable the messages on a folder-by-folder basis

 3. Add the command to our sidebar view so that users can click a button to initialize a file.
-This is a sto-gap for people who don't use the command pallette and who might have said "Don't Ask Again" for their folders they frequently use.
+This is a sto-gap for people who don't use the command palette and who might have said "Don't Ask Again" for their folders they frequently use.

 ### Internal Routine Lookup